IrisDuMutel/myrobot/README.md

     cd catkin_ws
-    catkin_make...
+    catkin_make

--Check if it's working by launching any of the launchfiles included:
+-Check if it's working by launching any of the launch files included:

     roslaunch myrobot myrobot.launch